Kim Jong Il: Birth

-Soviet records show that Kim Jong Il was born Yuri Kim.
-In literature, it is assumed that he was born in 1941 in either the camp of Vyatskoye, near Khabarovsk, or camp Voroshilov near Nikolsk.
+In literature, it is assumed that Kim was born in 1941 in either the camp of Vyatskoye, near Khabarovsk, or camp Voroshilov near Nikolsk.
 According to Lim Jae Cheon, Kim cannot have been born in Vyatskoye as Kim Il Sung's war records show that he arrived at Vyatskoye only in July 1942 and had been living in Voroshilov before, thus Kim Jong Il is generally agreed to have been born in Voroshilov.
 Kim's mother, Kim Jong-suk, was Kim Il Sung's first wife.
 Inside his family, he was nicknamed "Yura", while his younger brother Kim Man-il (born Aleksandr Kim) was nicknamed "Shura".
+According to Fyodor Tertitskiy, it is a misconception that Kim was born as Yuri.

 Kim's official biography states he was born in the Paektusan Secret Camp on Paektu Mountain in Korea under Japanese rule on 16 February 1942.
-According to one comrade of Kim's mother, Lee Min, word of Kim's birth first reached an army camp in Vyatskoye via radio and that both Kim and his mother did not return there until the following year.
+According to one comrade of Kim's mother, Lee Min, word of Kim's birth first reached an army camp in Vyatskoye via radio and neither Kim nor his mother returned there until the following year.
 Kim Jong Suk died in 1949 from an ectopic pregnancy.

 In 1945, Kim was four years old when World War II ended and Korea regained independence from Japan.
 His father returned to Pyongyang that September, and in late November Jong-Il returned to Korea via a Soviet ship, landing at Sonbong.
 The family moved into a former Japanese officer's mansion in Pyongyang, with a garden and pool.
 Kim's brother Man Il drowned there in 1948 under mysterious circumstances.